gcanti/fp-ts/docs/modules/Either.ts.md

 ## getApplicativeValidation

-The default [`Applicative`](#applicative) instance returns the first error, if you want to get all errors you need to provide an way to concatenate them via a `Semigroup`.
+The default [`Applicative`](#applicative) instance returns the first error, if you want to get all errors you need to provide an way to combined them via a `Semigroup`.

 **Signature**